iAbhishek91/optimus-automation/README.md

 There are multiple frameworks or boilerplate code available which can help you to kick start with your test automation project.
 But it's not about getting your job done!!!

 We belong to the group of engineers who try to avoid boilerplate or abstract layer of code in our projects.
-It always payoff when you understand the core concepts of a module before consuming it.
+It always pays-off when you understand the core concepts of a module before consuming it.

 Couple of reasons to support: